AbhirakshakDhiman/Makersharks_Assessment/README.md

 2. Add into to your eclipse IDE

+3. Please Update application.properties file according to your database

-3. Goto terminal and goto this folder
+4. Goto terminal and goto this folder

-4. Run this commnad in terminal:mvn spring-boot:run
+5. Run this commnad in terminal:mvn spring-boot:run

-5.Your Api will start
+6.Your Api will start

-6.Open  command prompt and write the following curl command to add a new supplier
+7.Open  command prompt and write the following curl command to add a new supplier
    >>curl -X POST "http://localhost:8080/api/supplier/new" -H "Content-Type: application/json" -d "{\"location\": \"India\", \"natureOfBusiness\": \"LARGE_SCALE\", \"manufacturingProcesses\": [\"MOULDING\"]}"

    You will get this type of response